damiendart/robotinaponcho/src/ssg/input/projects/index.md

     environments, and a couple of servers for hosting small websites.

 **[snippets][]**
 :   A repository of code and text snippets.
+Also includes
+    `snippet-placeholder`, a simple application that I use to expand placeholder content in my snippets.

 **[Time Tracker][]**
 :   A Vue-based time tracker.